MetricStream/SQLBuilder/README.md

 Feedback of and kind is definitely appreciated!

 Currently, to use SQLBuilder in your Java project you must download or clone this repository and then run `./gradlew jar` to create the `sqlbuilder-core-1.0.0.jar` and `sqlbuilder-mock-1.0.0.jar` libraries.
-In the near futurw we will publish them to [MavenCentral] for easier consumption and then update these instructions.Stya tuned!
+In the near future we will publish them to [MavenCentral] for easier consumption and then update these instructions.Stya tuned!

 Read the [documentation](docs/Rationale.md) for details on why and how to use SQLBuilder.